Skip to content

 Question

-Input an array \(ht\), where each element represents the height of a vertical partition.
-Any two partitions in the array, along with the space between them, can form a container.
+Given an array \(ht\), where each element represents the height of a vertical partition.
+Any two partitions in the array, together with the space between them, can form a container.

-The capacity of the container equals the product of height and width (area), where the height is determined by the shorter partition, and the width is the difference in array indices between the two partitions.
+The capacity of the container equals the product of its height and width (that is, its area), where the height is determined by the shorter partition and the width is the difference between the array indices of the two partitions.

-Please select two partitions in the array such that the capacity of the formed container is maximized, and return the maximum capacity.
+Select two partitions in the array such that the capacity of the resulting container is maximized, and return that maximum capacity.
 An example is shown in Figure 15-7.

 Example data for the max capacity problem